Sorry, you need to enable JavaScript to visit this website.

 Formal Mechanisms of Consultation

-Formal basis consultation where young people act as a group authorised to take a position and express their opinion is held at local (communal and municipal youth councils) and central levels (The Children and Youth Council operating under the authority of the Minister of National Education, The Polish Council of Youth Organisations (PROM), The Student Parliament of the Republic of Poland, The Children and Youth Parliament).
+Formal mechanisms of consultation where young people act as a group authorised to take a position and express their opinion are held at local (communal and municipal youth councils) and central levels (The Polish Council of Youth Organisations (PROM), The Student Parliament of the Republic of Poland, The Children and Youth Parliament, Youth councils present at certain ministries).
 Consultation at regional level is not formalised although there are, or were, youth representation structures in some provinces.
-A government expert’s opinion issued in 2005 and concerning the possibility of youth organisations participating in the system of public consultation accurately evaluates its principles, albeit it is perhaps too optimistic as to their implementation.
-“Under the regulations which are currently in force, non-governmental organisations representing young people’s interests may express opinions about proposed normative acts, governmental, regional and local programmes, they may initiate activities for youth, disseminate the idea of voluntary service and conduct informative activities”.

 At the same time, there are no mechanisms which would facilitate the distinction of all young adults regardless of their socio-economic status or gender.
 On the other hand, being able to influence certain aspects of political reality is an attribute of certain youth groups - for example students whose representatives are statutorily included in the process of consultation concerning legal changes in higher education institutions.
-The effectiveness of informal political measures, such as protests or demonstrations initiated by youth which can be seen as a source of specific political decisions, is quite a separate matter.
+The effectiveness of informal political measures, such as protests or demonstrations (for example the ones organised by Youth Climate Strike) initiated by youth which can be seen as a source of specific political decisions, is quite a separate matter.
 In this case there are two problems: how to objectively measure the youth percentage in particular protests, and - if the participation of young people is beyond doubt - how to prove their influence on politicians’ particular reactions.

 Actors

 The Young Researchers’ Council (Rada Młodych Naukowców) is another body operating under the authority of the Minister of Science and Higher Education.
-It was appointed as a consultative body in October 2015 on the strength of a resolution and its members were indicated by the Minister.
+It was appointed as a consultative body in 14 November 2023 on the strength of a resolution and its members were indicated by the Minister.
 The Council performs the following tasks: identification of the existing and future barriers to the development of young researchers’ careers; preparation of recommendations concerning instruments supporting young researchers’ careers; presentation of science funding mechanisms to young researchers; provision of support to young researchers liaising with representatives of economic circles and institutions implementing innovative solutions in science; implementation of the provisions of EURAXESS and the Code of Practice while recruiting research workers in research units.
-The Council has successfully: changed regulations in ministerial grant programmes, modified the definition of a young researcher, introduced changes to post-doctoral thesis requirements, exempted various young researcher grants from tax, and undertaken activities aimed at a better presentation of Polish young researchers’ problems.
-The Council posts its adopted stances on its website.

 Information on the extent of youth participation